Capacitated spatial clustering with multiple constraints and attributes: Related Work

-With the aforementioned membership types, each point is assigned to a cluster, albeit the assignment may be uncertain, overlapping or fractional.
-However, if a point does not seem to belong to any cluster, a forced assignment may distort information and the interpretation of the cluster it is assigned to \citep{Tseng07}.
-Similarly, in location-allocation, it may be economically essential to be allowed to exclude remote locations from service \citep{Charikar01}.
-Thus, in addition to allowing a point to be a member of several centers, it may be necessary to allow a point not to be a member of any center.
-In both location-allocation and partitional clustering, such points that are left unassigned are referred to as outliers.
-Further, in partitional clustering, a partition where every point is assigned is referred to as complete clustering, and a partition where some points may be left unassigned is referred to as partial clustering \citep{Steinbach19}.
+\textbf{Outliers.} If a point does not seem to belong to any cluster, a forced assignment may distort information and the interpretation of the cluster it is assigned to \citep{Tseng07}.
+It may thus be necessary to allow a point not to be a member of any center.
+In partitional clustering, such points that are left unassigned are referred to as outliers.
+Further, a partition where every point is assigned is referred to as complete clustering, and a partition where some points may be left unassigned is referred to as partial clustering \citep{Steinbach19}.

-The sensitiveness of the partition to the outliers depends on the method applied.
-For example, point prototype based clustering methods, where cluster centers are restricted to the data points, are more robust to outliers than the virtual point prototype based algorithms where the centers can be located anywhere \citep{Xiao12}.
-Further, the K-median method is known to be less sensitive to outliers than the K-means method \citep{Garcia10}, and can thus be considered as a robust alternative to K-means \citep{Raykov16}.

-Unlike the squared Euclidean distance metric, an Euclidean distance metric may mitigate the effect of outliers.
-Still, if outlier points are sufficiently far away from cluster centers, the outliers do distort the result even with the Euclidean distance metric \citep[cf.][]{Garcia10}.
-Thus, an explicit treatment of outliers is needed.

 Outliers could be removed prior to the clustering by using some outlier detection method.
 However, the clustering structure may be highly dependent on the outliers, and on the other hand, the determination of the outliers depends on the clustering structure.
 Identifying the outliers should thus not be a separate step, but a part of the clustering process \citep{Liu19b}.